echoy1/INST377Final_Project/README.md

 The server containts three endpoints.

- * A GET endpoint that retrieves the data from Prince George's County JSON dataset and
+ * A GET endpoint that retrieves the data from Prince George's County JSON dataset and sends it to the frontend as as text.
+ * A POST endpoint that adds libraries to the local database (currently set up and maintained with SQLite) based on body text entered as a request.
+ * A PUT endpoint that edits library entries in the local database based on what is entered from the request.

  ## Known Bugs